-TAMPA, Fla. - Tampa Bay Buccaneers left tackle Donald Penn spent the past week trying to convince coaches he once caught a touchdown pass in a game.
+TAMPA, Fla. - Tampa Bay Buccaneers left tackle Donald Penn spent the past week trying to convince coaches he previously caught a touchdown pass during a game.
 He was so determined to prove his point, Penn showed them his score in 2010.

-That was all the coaching staff needed to see.
+That was all Tampa Bay’s coaching staff needed to see.

-Tampa Bay lined up on the Miami Dolphins’ 1-yard line in the first quarter of Monday night's game, and Penn was an eligible receiver.
-Penn threw a quick block, broke free and was alone in the end zone.
+Tampa Bay lined up on the Miami Dolphins’ 1-yard line in the first quarter, and Penn was an eligible receiver.
+Penn threw a quick block, but broke free and was alone in the end zone.
 That is when Bucs quarterback Mike Glennon threw a 1-yard touchdown pass to Penn en route to Tampa Bay’s 22-19 victory.

 What happened after Penn's touchdown was more impressive.

 Penn, who is 6-foot-5 and 340 pounds, ran to the goal post and dunked the football.
-It wasn't the same dunking finesse as Saints tight end Jimmy Graham, but any man over 300 pounds who can get up that high deserves a lot of credit.
+Okay, Penn did not have the same dunking finesse as Saints tight end Jimmy Graham, but any man over 300 pounds who can get up that high deserves a lot of credit.

-“Y’all know I love basketball and the first time I [scored a TD], I didn’t know how to act,” Penn said.
+“Y’all know I love back and the first time I [scored], I didn’t know how to act,” Penn said.
 “I lost my composure, so this time I had something planned and then I saluted to the troops with this being Veterans Day.
-They do a lot for us, and they really go underappreciated, so I just tried to show them a little love because I really do appreciate everything that they do.”
+They do a lot for us, and they really go under appreciated, so I just tried to show them a little love because I really do appreciate everything that they do.”

 Penn, we appreciate your efforts after that score.